 When the beneficiaries meet the requirements for retirement, the bonds are redeemed by the Pension Fund Managers (AFP).
-The Government, through the Social Security Normalization Institute (INP), transfers a lump sum that is recorded as below-the-line financing in the new presentation of the fiscal figures of the Central Government.
+The Government, through the Social Security Institute (in Spanish, IPS), ex Social Security Normalization Institute (in Spanish, INP), transfers a lump sum that is recorded as below-the-line financing in the new presentation of the fiscal figures of the Central Government.
 This redeemed bond is added to the affiliate's individual capitalization fund and used to create a future pension flow in any of the possible modalities.

-The number of bonds issued and redeemed from 1982 to July 2009 is presented in the table below.
+The number of bonds issued and redeemed from 1982 to June 2010 is presented in the table below.
 The stock has decreased over time as a percentage of GDP.